Friday, November 21, 2025

 The Unagi Uprising

-Our "Plan B" route from Kofu to Shirahone was pitched as the "easier second half of the day."
-The person who said that must have been on some magic mushrooms… The final approach to Shirahone involved 15% inclines through tunnels so dark I was convinced I was cycling through a haunted coal mine.
+Our "Plan B" route from Kofu to Shirahone was pitched by the geniuses at the front of the peloton as the "easier second half of the day."
+The person who said that must have taken too many magic mushrooms at the last rave… The final approach to Shirahone involved 15% inclines through tunnels so dark I was convinced I was cycling through a haunted coal mine.
 The last mile was a spiritual experience, mainly because I kept praying for it to end.

 In a bizarre act of self-sabotage, I decided the solution to a grueling day was to fuel like a sumo wrestler.
 I felt "better" on the road, but my stomach was a disgruntled balloon after consuming a massive, yet undeniably delicious, unagi (eel) lunch.
 Rolling through Yatsugatake was nostalgic—I rode the Suwako Peaks Tri route here in 2022, but that time, I hadn't just eaten an eel the size of my forearm.
 My constant "bloated stomach feeling" distracted me for the entire afternoon, but I somehow got a second wind—or maybe it was the eel finally deciding to contribute—during the final ascent.